anoop04singh/CosmicChicken-Somnia-MiniGames/README.md

     *   `getBotGameInfo()`: Gets details for a specific bot game ID.
     *   `getBotGameResult()`: Fetches the outcome of a completed game.
     *   `entryFee()`: Reads the current entry fee for the game.

+#### On-Chain Bot Game Logic: A Step-by-Step
+The "Speed Round" against the bot is designed to be provably fair, with all critical logic happening transparently on the smart contract.
+Here’s how it works from the moment you click "Start":

+1.  **Starting the Game (`startBotGame`)**
+    *   When you send the transaction to start a game, the contract receives your entry fee.
+    *   It immediately generates a pseudo-random number using a combination of the current block's timestamp, your wallet address, and an internal game counter.
+This ensures a different outcome for every game.
+    *   This random number is used to determine the **secret `botEjectTime`**.
+This is a future timestamp, within the 30-second game window, at which the bot is scheduled to "eject".
+    *   This secret time is stored securely in the game's data on the blockchain.
+Neither you nor the frontend can see this value.

+2.  **The Race Against Time**
+    *   Your game is now active.
+The frontend starts displaying the increasing multiplier, which is calculated based on the time elapsed since the game started.
+    *   The smart contract is now waiting for one of two things to happen: either you eject, or the game timer runs out.

+3.  **Cashing Out (`ejectFromBotGame`)**
+    *   When you decide to cash out, you send a transaction to the `ejectFromBotGame` function.
+    *   The smart contract records the exact `block.timestamp` of when your transaction is confirmed on the blockchain.
+This is your official cash-out time.
+    *   The contract then performs the crucial check: **Is your cash-out timestamp *before* the bot's secret `botEjectTime`?**
+        *   **✅ If YES:** You win!
+The contract calculates your winnings based on the multiplier at your cash-out time, adds the funds to your withdrawable balance, and emits a `BotGameEnded` event declaring you the winner.
+        *   **❌ If NO:** You lose.
+The bot "ejected" first.
+The contract marks the game as lost and emits a `BotGameEnded` event with a payout of zero.
+This also happens if you try to cash out after the 30-second game duration has expired.

+This entire process is deterministic and auditable.
+The outcome is sealed the moment the game begins, and the winner is decided simply by comparing two timestamps on the blockchain.

 ### What Happens Off-Chain (The Frontend)